Border Patrol chief Carla Provost, on sending troops to the border

 On June 20, 2019, the Border Security, Facilitation, & Operations subcommittee of the House Committee on Homeland Security held a hearing called Examining The Department Of Defense's Deployment To The U.S.-Mexico Border.
-One of the witnesses called to testify was Carla Provost, Chief, U.S. Border Patrol, U.S. Customs and Border Protection, Department of Homeland Security.
+One of the witnesses called to testify was U.S. Border Patrol chief Carla Provost.

-She began her opening statement by saying that she would “speak to the critical support our DOD partners are providing us each and every day”, then shared the following observations:
+She began her opening statement by saying that she would “speak to the critical support our DOD partners are providing us each and every day”, then shared the following observations on the need for troops at the border:

 - Securing the border requires maintaining operational control (OPCON) over the boundary area.
 OPCON depends on the right combination of technology, physical barriers and manpower to identify, impede and respond to the illegal cross-border activities.